-State-of-the-Art Vision Correction: Dr. Robert Maloney is one of the nation’s leaders in vision correction research.
+State-of-the-Art Vision Correction: Dr. Robert Maloney and Dr. Neda Shamie are some of the nation’s leaders in vision correction research.

 Be Part of a Clinical Research Study for the Improvement of Near Vision

 If you are between the ages of 45 and 60, your days of needing reading glasses could be over.
-A medical research study that may minimize your need for reading glasses is underway at Maloney Vision Institute.
+A medical research study that may minimize your need for reading glasses is underway at The Maloney-Shamie Vision Institute.

 About the Clinical Study

 The primary objective of this study is to evaluate the safety and effectiveness of the investigational Presbia Flexivue Microlens™ implanted in presbyopes for improvement of near vision.

 The ideal patient is motivated to reduce their dependence on reading glasses.
 Men and women may have slightly different motivators; lifestyle, aesthetics, and convenience are commonplace motivators.